includeJS/includeJS/src/notes/you-dont-know-js-01.md

 **🤔 What is the difference between a script and a program?**

-- all scripting languages are programming languages
+- All scripting languages are programming languages.
-- the main difference is that a script is interpreted (does not need to be compiled), while a program is compiled
+- The main difference is that a script is interpreted (does not need to be compiled), while a program is compiled.

 Also: